jameswsullivan/github-self-hosted-runner/README.md

 #### Start and run the actions-runner

-Using Rancher/Kubernetes as an example:
-- upon first startup, run the container with `CMD ["tail", "-f", "/dev/null"]` and run the `${ACTIONS_RUNNER_SCRIPTS_DIR}/install-runner.sh` script manually to install and configure the actions-runner.
-Or run the container using `CMD ["sh", "-c", "/opt/actions-runner-scripts/install-runner.sh"]` .
+- Upon first startup, run the container with `tail -f /dev/null` and run the `/opt/actions-runner-scripts/install-runner.sh` script manually to install and configure the actions-runner, or start the container with the `/opt/actions-runner-scripts/install-runner.sh` to install automatically.
-- after the runner has been configured, change the ENTRYPOINT/CMD to `CMD ["sh", "-c", "/opt/actions-runner-scripts/entrypoint.sh"]` to start the runner.
+- After the runner has been configured, run the container with `/opt/actions-runner-scripts/entrypoint.sh` to start the runner.

 #### Note
 - A persistent volume can be mounted at `/opt/actions-runner` to persist file changes, and has to be writable by user `runner` or `3001` .